MycroftAI/mycroft-precise/README.md

 git clone https://github.com/mycroftai/mycroft-precise
 cd mycroft-precise
 ```

+If you would like your models to run on an older version of precise, like the
+stable version the binary install uses, check out the master branch.

 Next, install the necessary system dependencies.
 If you are on Ubuntu, this
 will be done automatically in the next step.
 Otherwise, feel free to submit